PSHE and Citizernship (RSE with Health)

 At St Robert Southwell we follow the scheme of work created by TenTen (www.tentenresources.co.uk).
 The programme ‘Life to the Full’ is rooted in Christian understanding of the human person, based on “A Model Catholic RSE Curriculum” provided by the Catholic Education Service.

 Units: Religious Understanding, Me, my body, my health, Emotional Well-being, Life cycles

 2.Created to love one another

 3.Created to live in Community

-Children are provided with ‘PSHCE Knowledge Organisers’, which give individual topic overviews for each topic studied within each year group.
+Children are provided with ‘PSHE Knowledge Organisers’, which give individual topic overviews for each topic studied within each year group.
 These include key skills, knowledge, vocabulary and diagrams.

 Key language is modelled throughout lessons, enabling our children to be familiar with and use vocabulary accurately.
 Teachers are also encouraged to include trips and visitors in their planning to enhance our children’s learning experience.

 At St Robert Southwell, we aspire to promote children’s independence and for all children to take responsibility for their own learning.